-- You meet your Black Law Student Association (BLSA) student mentor who supports you through LSAT preparation and the law school admission process.
+- You meet your law student mentor who supports you through LSAT preparation and the law school admission process.

 - You participate in relationship and team building experiences with fellow Scholars as well as field trips to help you better understand law career options.

-- When you return to your home campus, you participate and earn 3 academic credits for the 16 week Law School Preparation class offered during the spring semester.
+- When you return to your home campus, you participate in and earn 3 academic credits for the 16 week LSAT Award class offered during the spring semester.

 Time requirements for the bootcamp and the LSAT review course are extremely rigorous.
 If you cannot commit to the hours described in Section 3 of the application requirements, you should not apply for this Program.

 - The requirement for the full tuition scholarship is a 3.5 cumulative gpa and a Law School Admission Test (LSAT) score of at least 152.
 You must either currently have a 3.5 cumulative gpa or explain why you expect to have a 3.5 cumulative gpa when you graduate.
 Academic work from all colleges and universities attended are used to calculate your cumulative gpa.

 - You must commit both to taking the June LSAT and applying to law school.

 - The single most important factor for succeeding in the program is having sufficient time to do all that is required.
 You will need to be available for the full two-week January boot-camp.